Rainstorm015/DM_Java/README.md

 - json-20190722.jar

-The GUI displays 4 barchart that you can change with their comboboxes.
+The GUI displays 4 barcharts that you can change with their comboboxes.